-- If Max is selected from the Peak Search option, it will search and mark the maximum on the trace. - If Param is selected from the Peak Search option, it will search and mark the peak that meets the condition of the parameter. - The peak search of Next Peak, Peak Right or Peak Left must meet the specified parameter condition. - The spurious signal at the zero frequency caused by LO feed through is ignored. - When no peak that meets the specified parameter condition is found, the system will then prompt you with the message "No peak found".
+- If Max is selected from the Peak Search option, it will search and mark the maximum on the trace. - If Param is selected from the Peak Search option, it will search and mark the peak that meets the condition of the parameter. - The peak search of Next Peak, Peak Right, Peak Left or peaks in the peak table must meet the specified parameter condition. - The spurious signal at the zero frequency caused by LO feed through is ignored. - When no peak that meets the specified parameter condition is found, the system will then prompt you with the message "No peak found".